Drkongy/DiscordSRV---Kongolian/README.md

 Future updates:
 - Will make a tutorial page on www.kongolian.tech
 - Will add a button feature to the discord rich presence.
+- Will add threads so you can close the application but the app process will be hidden.